 A-6.1.1.4 Diluted standard preparation

-Pipette into five 10 ml volumetric flasks, 0.1, 0.25, 1.0 2.5 and 5.0 ml respectively, of the ‘stock standard preparation’.
+Pipette into five 10 ml volumetric flasks, 0.1 ml, 0.25 ml, 1.0 ml, 2.5 ml and 5.0 ml respectively, of the ‘stock standard preparation’.
 Pipette 0.25 ml of the ‘internal standard stock solution’ into each flask, dilute each to volume with methylene chloride and mix.
-These solutions contain 250 µg of n-tricosane, plus respectively, 20, 50, 200, 500 and 1 000 µg per ml of each toluenesulfonamide, plus 250 mg of n-tricosane.
+These solutions contain 250 µg of n-tricosane, plus respectively, 20 µg, 50 µg, 200 µg, 500 µg and 1 000 µg per ml of each toluenesulfonamide, plus 250 mg of n-tricosane.

 A-6.1.1.5 Test preparation

 Dissolve 2.00 g of the sample in 8.0 ml of 5 percent sodium bicarbonate solution.
-Mix the solution thoroughly with 10.0 g of chromatographic siliceous earth (Celite 545 or equivalent).
-Transfer the mix into a 25 mm x 250 mm chromatographic tube having a fritted glass disk and a Teflon stopcock at the bottom, and a reservoir at the top.
+Mix the solution thoroughly with 10.0 g of chromatographic siliceous earth (celite 545 or equivalent).
+Transfer the mix into a 25 mm × 250 mm chromatographic tube having a fritted glass disk and a Teflon stopcock at the bottom, and a reservoir at the top.
 Pack the contents of the tube by tapping the column on a padded surface, and then by tamping firmly from the top.
-Place 100 ml of methylene chloride in the reservoir and adjust the stopcock so that 50 ml of eluate is collected in 20 to 30 minutes.
+Place 100 ml of methylene chloride in the reservoir and adjust the stopcock so that 50 ml of eluate is collected in 20 min to 30 min.
 To the eluate add 25 µl of ‘internal standard stock solution’.
-Mix, and then concentrate the solution to a volume of 1.0 ml in a suitable concentrator tube fitted with a modified Snyder column, by using Kontes tube heater maintained at 90 °C.
+Mix and then concentrate the solution to a volume of 1.0 ml in a suitable concentrator tube fitted with a modified Snyder column, by using Kontes tube heater maintained at 90 °C.

 A-6.1.2 Procedure

 A-6.1.2.1 Inject 2.5 µl of the test preparation (see A-6.1.1.5) into a suitable gas chromatograph equipped with a flame-ionization detector.
-The column should be of glass, approximately 3 m in length and 2 mm in inside diameter. and packed with 3 percent phenylmethyl silicone on l00 to 120 mesh equivalent to 150 to 125 micron IS test sieve [see IS 460 (Parts 1, 2 and 3)] silanized calcined diatomaceous silica.
-(CAUTION: The glass column should extend into the injector for on-column injection and into the detector base to avoid contact with metal).
+The column should be of glass, approximately 3 m in length and 2 mm in inside diameter and packed with 3 percent phenylmethyl silicone on 100 to 120 mesh equivalent to 150 micron to 125 micron IS test sieve [see IS 460 (Parts 1) (Part 2) and (Part 3)] silanized calcined diatomaceous silica.

+CAUTION —The glass column should extend into the injector for on-column injection and into the detector base to avoid contact with metal.

 The carrier is helium flowing at a rate of 30 ml per minute.
 The injection port, column, and detector are maintained at 225 °C, 180 °C and 250 °C respectively.
-The instrument attenuation setting should be such that 2.5 µl of the ‘diluted standard preparation’ containing 200 µg per ml of each toluenesulfonamide gives a response of 40 to 80 percent of full-scale deflection.
-Record the chromatogram, note the peaks for o-toluenesulfonamide, p-toluenesulfonamide, and the n-tricosane internal standard, and calculate the areas for each peak by suitable means.
-The retention times for o-toluenesulfonamide, p-toluenesulfonamide, and n-tricosane are about 5, 6 and 15 minutes, respectively.
+The instrument attenuation setting should be such that 2.5 µl of the ‘diluted standard preparation’ containing 200 µg per ml of each toluenesulfonamide gives a response of 40 percent to 80 percent of full-scale deflection.
+Record the chromatogram, note the peaks for o-toluenesulfonamide, p-toluenesulfonamide and the n-tricosane internal standard and calculate the areas for each peak by suitable means.
+The retention times for o-toluenesulfonamide, p-toluenesulfonamide, and n-tricosane are about 5 min, 6 min and 15 min, respectively.

-A-6.1.2.2 In a similar manner, obtain the chromatogram for 2.5 µl portions of each of the five ‘diluted standard preparations’, and for each solution determine the areas of the o-toluenesulfonamide, p-toluenesulfonamide, and n-tricosane peaks.
+A-6.1.2.2 In a similar manner, obtain the chromatogram for 2.5 µl portions of each of the five ‘diluted standard preparations’ and for each solution determine the areas of the o-toluenesulfonamide, p-toluenesulfonamide and n-tricosane peaks.
 From the values thus obtained, prepare standard curves by plotting concentration of each toluenesulfonamide, in µg per ml versus the ratio of the respective toluenesulfonamide peak area to that of n-tricosane.
 From the standard curve determine the concentration, in µg per ml, of each toluenesulfonamide in the ‘test preparation’.
 Divide each value by 2 to convert the result to parts per million of toluenesulfonamide in the 2 g sample taken for analysis.